ctrl-alt-dan/ctrl-alt-dan.github.io/index.md

 ### Education & Certifications

-- Certificat in Databases and SQL for Data Science with Python from IBM
+- Certificate in Databases and SQL for Data Science with Python from IBM
 - Certificate in Data Science & AI from University of Technology Sydney & Institute of Data
 - Masters Degree in Strategic Management & Marketing from Univesity of Wollongong
 - Bachelor of Commerce in Marketing from University of Wollongong